|This page was last substantively updated or reviewed January 2015. (Rev. # 85204)|

 Section 146 of the YCJA requires that before a confession can be admissible, the judge must be satisfied beyond a reasonable doubt that:

 - the statement was voluntary (146(2)(a))

 - the person who took it "clearly explained to the young person, in language appropriate to his or her age and understanding" the young person's (s.
 146(2)(b))

-- right to counsel counsel and have them present
+- right to counsel and have them present; and

-- the young person was given a reasonable opportunity to exercise those right (146(2)(c))
+- the young person was given a reasonable opportunity to exercise those rights (146(2)(c))